alashkov83/hydrocluster/README.md

 the underlying windows.
 In the automatic mode, the optimal parameters eps and min\_samples are selected by enumeration within the given boundaries and with the given step.
-Upon completion of the work in the automatic mode, when you click Options -&gt; Dispplay colormap, you can get a graphical interpretation of the process of selecting the optimal values namely dependencies min\_samples (eps) and min\_samples (eps<sup>3</sup>).
+Upon completion of the work in the automatic mode, when you click Options -&gt; Solution analysis -&gt; Autotune colormap, you can get a graphical interpretation of the process of selecting the optimal values namely dependencies min\_samples (eps) and min\_samples (eps<sup>3</sup>).
 The point corresponding to the optimal parameters is marked in